 Schedule fourth appointment for the after vasectomy semen sample testing

-Additionally, because both of our physicians are leading experts in vasectomy and perform the most vasectomies in the province of BC, you can rest assured that your vasectomy with us will be safe and fast; in fact, the procedure is usually completed in less than 10 minutes and most men are in and out of the office in less than 45 minutes from the time they arrive.
+Additionally, because both of our physicians are leading experts in vasectomy and perform the most vasectomies in the province of BC, you can rest assured that your vasectomy with us will be safe and fast; in fact, the procedure is usually completed in less than 10 minutes.

 Our doctors also use a no-scalpel vasectomy technique where instead of making two incisions with a scalpel, a single puncture that is minimally invasive just a few millimetres in size at the base of the penis or scrotum and spread open gently to access both vas deferens.